ALL USE OF COPYRIGHT MEDIA IS WITH THE EXPRESS PERMISSION OF ROLLS-

 In the 1950’s Wing Hangar No2 was converted to enable the development of turboprop and gas turbine engine technologies.

-The Hucknall Flight Test Museum Community Incorporated Organisation, in affiliation with the Rolls-
+The Hucknall Flight Test Museum Charitable Incorporated Organisation, in association with the Rolls-

 One of the key aims of the HUFTM project is to extend the currently limited accommodation offered by the Wing Hangar so that, amongst other objectives, we can create the space to display related aircraft types within a specific Flight Testing context to enhance the Flight Test Establishment story.

 Why not help us in this ambitious endeavour?